 Consider hanging blackout curtains to create a sense of comfort and thus a cozy environment for infants to grow in a world of creativity and play.

-Lamps and nightlights come in various colours and shapes (from dinosaurs and superheroes to Legos and other characters) and to ensure comfort for your infant/toddler if it wakes up in the middle of the night.
+Lamps and nightlights come in various colors and shapes (from dinosaurs and superheroes to Legos and other characters) and to ensure comfort for your infant/toddler if it wakes up in the middle of the night.

 The Montessori Bed